DevExpress/devextreme-documentation/concepts/90 Integration Guides/10 Create a DevExtreme application with Gatsby.md

 ### Apply the theme to a specific page

-If you want to apply a DevExtreme theme to a particular page, do not import this theme globally.
+If you want to apply a DevExtreme theme to a specific page, do not import this theme globally.
 Instead, add a `link` to the `Head` of the target page:

 <!--JavaScript-->
   export const Head: HeadFC = () => { return (